UUW By a Felon-Cook County-Not Guilty Verdict After Trial

 The client had been given an opportunity to plead guilty and avoid the risks associated with being found guilty after a trial.
 If the client had accepted the two-year offer, it's possible that he would not have served any more time because of the credit for the seven months that he had already served in Cook County Jail prior to his bond being reduced.
 But since the client was adamant that he did not know that there were guns inside the vehicle, he refused to plead guilty to something that he was NOT GUILTY of.

+James Dimeas has been handling UUW By a Felon cases throughout Chicago, Cook County, DuPage County, Kane County and Lake County for over 25 years.
 James Dimeas is a nationally-recognized, award-winning, UUW attorney and published author.
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Mr. Dimeas has been named a "Best DUI Attorney."
-The American Institute of Criminal Law Attorneys have named James Dimeas a "10 Best Attorney for Client Satisfaction."
+The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any criminal defense lawyer in the United States.
+AVVO rates James Dimeas as "Superb", the highest rating possible for any UUW and UUW By a Felon lawyer in the United States.

-If you are facing UUW charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact UUW lawyer, James Dimeas, anytime for a free and confidential consultation.
+If you are facing UUW, or UUW By a Felon charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact UUW lawyer, James Dimeas, anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405 for a personal consultation.